 There ought to be depth to such squads and this is no excuse, but the physical and mental exhaustion could well take its toll on the players.

 This is a more exceptional moment in recent football history.

-In ‘the Golden Era’ of English football in Europe; Chelsea, Man United, Arsenal and Liverpool qualified for the Champions League as a matter of course and so they could dedicate more of their energies to a successful Champions League campaign.
+In ‘the Golden Era’ of English football in Europe; English teams like Chelsea, Man United, Arsenal and Liverpool qualified for the Champions League as a matter of course and so they could dedicate more of their energies to a successful Champions League campaign.

 The enrichment of Man City and the long term but undeniable progress of Tottenham masterminded by Daniel Levy has undermined this hegemony and as a result, the league is as unpredictable as it has been in the Premier League era.